Ken Saro-Wiwa: Works

-Saro-Wiwa's works include TV, drama and prose writing.
-His earlier works from 1970s to 1980s were mostly satirical displays that portray a counter-image of Nigerian society.
-But his later writings were more inspired by political dimensions such as environmental and social justice than satire.
+Saro-Wiwa's works include television, drama and prose writing.
+His earlier works from the 1970s to the 1980s were mostly satirical displays that portray a counter-image of Nigerian society.
+His later writings were more inspired by political dimensions such as environmental and social justice than satire.

-Transistor Radio, one of his best known plays was written for a revue during his university days at Ibadan but still resonated well with Nigerian society and was adapted into a television series.
-Some of his works drew inspiration from the play.
-In 1972, a radio version of the play was produced and in 1985, he produced Basi and Company, a successful screen adaption of the play.
+Transistor Radio, one of his best-known plays, was written for a revue during his university days at Ibadan but still resonated well with Nigerian society.
+A radio adaptation of the play was produced in 1972 and, in 1985, he produced Basi and Company, a television adadption which ran until 1990.
 He included the play in Four Farcical Plays and Basi and Company: Four Television Plays.
-Basi and Company, an adaptation of Transistor Radio, ran on television from 1985 to 1990.
-A farcical comedy, the show chronicles city life and is anchored by the protagonist, Basi, a resourceful and street-wise character looking for ways to achieve his goal of obtaining millions which always ends to become an illusive mission.
+A farcical comedy, the show chronicles city life and is anchored by the protagonist, Basi, a resourceful and street-wise character looking for ways to achieve his goal of obtaining millions, which always ends up as an elusive mission.

 In 1985, the Biafran Civil War novel Sozaboy was published.
-The protagonist's language was written in nonstandard English or what He called "Rotten English", a hybrid language of pidgin English, standard English and broken English.
+The protagonist's language was written in non-standard English or what Saro-Wiwa called "Rotten English", a hybrid language of pidgin English, standard English and broken English.

 Activism

-In 1990, he began devoting most of his time to human rights and environmental causes, particularly in Ogoni land.
+In 1990, he began devoting most of his time to human rights and environmental causes, particularly in the land settled by the Ogoni people.
 He was one of the earliest members of the Movement for the Survival of the Ogoni People (MOSOP), which advocated for the rights of the Ogoni people.
-The Ogoni Bill of Rights, written by MOSOP, set out the movement's demands, including increased autonomy for the Ogoni people, a fair share of the proceeds of oil extraction, and remediation of environmental damage to Ogoni lands.
+The MOSOP crafted the Ogoni Bill of Rights which set out the movement's demands, including increased autonomy for the Ogoni people, a fair share of the proceeds of oil extraction, and remediation of environmental damage to Ogoni lands.
 In particular, MOSOP struggled against the degradation of Ogoni lands by Royal Dutch Shell.

-In 1992, He was imprisoned for several months, without trial, by the Nigerian military government.
+In 1992, he was imprisoned for several months by the Nigerian military government without trial.

 He was Vice Chairman of the Unrepresented Nations and Peoples Organization (UNPO) General Assembly from 1993 to 1995.
-UNPO is an international, nonviolent, and democratic organisation (of which MOSOP is a member).
-Its members are indigenous peoples, minorities, and under-recognised or occupied territories who have joined together to protect and promote their human and cultural rights, to preserve their environments and to find nonviolent solutions to conflicts which affect them.
+UNPO is an international, non-violent, and democratic organisation (of which MOSOP is a member).
+Its members are indigenous peoples, minorities, and under-recognised or occupied territories who have joined together to protect and promote their human and cultural rights, to preserve their environments and to find non-violent solutions to conflicts which affect them.

 In January 1993, MOSOP organised peaceful marches of around 300,000 Ogoni people– more than half of the Ogoni population – through four Ogoni urban centres, drawing international attention to their people's plight.
 The same year the Nigerian government occupied the region militarily.